 Parents must report to the office to meet their child for early dismissal.
+Teachers of siblings need to be notified of dismissal changes, vacation dates and After Care changes.

 Special notification in writing must be made to the school office to dismiss a child to someone other than a parent.